Answered By: Jennifer Moore Last Updated: Nov 10, 2022 Views: 111

-More and more funders are requiring the management and sharing of digital materials produced as part of a grant.
-In many cases the researcher will have the choice as to where to place the outputs of their research.
-When an appropriate domain repository is unavailable, the Data Repository at WU is the recommended general repository.
+1. More and more funders are requiring the management and sharing of digital materials produced as part of a grant.

-- Your primary research materials will be archived and accessible for future researchers to reuse, which increases your research impact.
+- your primary research materials will be archived and accessible for future researchers to reuse, which increases your research impact.